A three-day workshop exploring the intersection of artificial intelligence and multimodal scientific research

 Maximum ~25 participants

-Led by a professional writing coach.
+Led by Jeff Gagnon.
 Structured exercises, peer feedback, and short coaching rounds help participants draft or revise sections of proposals and research statements, with optional prompts focused on multimodal AI research (e.g., framing interdisciplinary datasets, highlighting integration of methods, or articulating broader impacts).

 Step inside the Goeddel Family Technology Sandbox and see state-of-the-art imaging and multimodal AI workflows in action.
 This tour is designed to spark cross‑university and cross‑department collaboration by showcasing shared infrastructure, open research challenges, and concrete pathways for joint multimodal systems projects.
-Refreshments will be served.
+Pizza and refreshments will be served.

 The final day of AIMS2026 will conclude with a hackathon awards ceremony, featuring dynamic short demos, results presentations, and live audience voting, followed by the presentation of awards and special gifts.
 The workshop will then close with an evening dinner reception, creating a welcoming and celebratory atmosphere for participants to network, exchange ideas, and strengthen cross-disciplinary connections formed throughout the workshop.